-I’m always amazed by business owners and CEOs who spend considerable time and money on branding initiatives, only to neglect the most important component of their brand: Their people.
+I’m always amazed by business owners and CEOs who spend considerable time and money building a brand, only to neglect the most important component of their brand: Their people.

-If you want to build a great brand, you better start on the inside and work your way out.
+If you want to build a great brand, it’s wise start on the inside and work your way out.
 Seriously.
 If you can’t convince your employees to be your greatest brand ambassadors, who can you convince?